Dulo

 The Dulo clan was a ruling dynasty of the Bulgars, who were of Turkic origin.
 It is generally considered that their elite was related to the Huns and the Western Turkic Khaganate.
 Particularly, it is said that the Dulo descended from the rulers of Old Great Bulgaria.
 This state was a centralized monarchy from its inception, unlike previous Hunno-Turkic political entities, which were tribal confederations.

-The royal family and rulers of Old Great Bulgaria (632–668) and the first half of the First Bulgarian Empire (681–1018), in their prince lists (Nominalia of the Bulgarian khans) claimed through Irnik, who was probably related to or was Attila's son Ernak himself, or at least of Attilid descent.
+The royal family and rulers of Old Great Bulgaria (632–668) and the first half of the First Bulgarian Empire (681–1018), in their prince lists (Nominalia of the Bulgarian khans) claimed through descent from Attila through Irnik, possibly Attila's attested son Ernak.
 During the pagan period, the succession of clan leadership was based on traditions brought over to the Balkans from the Eurasian Steppe, which include the rulers' divine ancestry.
 At the head of the clan was the Khan, who reigned as the head of state, military leader, and probably high priest of the Bulgar god, Tangra.

 Research history

 Most of what is known about the clan is written in the Nominalia of the Bulgarian khans.
 The Nominalia lists as the first ruler mythical Avitohol, who lived 300 years and descended from the Dulo clan.
 Josef Marquart and many other historians identified Avitohol with Attila the Hun.
 Steven Runciman considered the connection possible, but suspicious and unimportant if the link between Irnik-Ernak is confirmed.
 Runciman considered the name Avitohol meaningless and its biblical origin more convincing.
 He considered that the missionaries were spreading Old Testament stories around the Eurasian Steppes, as well the story of Japheth, the ancestor of Eurasian people, which easily modifies into the Latin name Avitus (ancestral; grandfather) and Turkish Awit (ancestor) it derives from.
 Runciman considered Avitohol to be a distant mythological ancestor.
 Ivan Biliarsky considers that both Avitohol and Irnik were only mythic figures of the historical personalities.
 According to him the Nominalia shows that the clan memory and genealogy important to Central Asian peoples was likewise significant to the Bulgars, as well the cosmological understanding of the history, as the Avitohol and Irnik were mentioned in the category of the creator and founder, the mythological divine ancestor-creator represented in the reincarnation of the cultural hero within time cycles.
-Jean W Sedlar considered the Attila connection justly doubtful, and argued the possibility of a steppe dynasty which produced Hunnic rulers like Attila may have also produced rulers for the Bulgars.
+Jean W. Sedlar considered the Attila connection justly doubtful, and argued the possibility of a steppe dynasty which produced Hunnic rulers like Attila may have also produced rulers for the Bulgars.